-The accompanying notes are an integral part of these financial statements.
+The accompanying notes are an integral part of this financial statement.

-Notes to Financial Statements
+Notes to Statement of Financial Condition

 1. Organization and Nature of Business

 SunTrust Robinson Humphrey, Inc. (the Company) is a wholly owned subsidiary of SunTrust Banks, Inc. (the Parent).
 The Company's operations consist of buying and selling securities for its customers and its own account and certain underwriting and other brokerage activities.
 The corporate finance function arranges public and private debt and equity placement services and other products for its customers.
 In addition, the Company is an active underwriter of debt for municipalities and not-for-profit institutions.
 The Company is registered with the Securities and Exchange Commission (SEC) as a broker-dealer and is a member of the Financial Industry Regulatory Authority (FINRA).